-Stress a guaranteed part of any nursing career.
-Understanding how to deal with the stress can be difficult, especially for new nurses.
+Although there are many advantages of being a nurse, stress is a guaranteed part of any nursing practice and specialty.
+Understanding how to deal with workplace stress can be difficult, especially for new nurses.
 New RNs could feel overwhelmed and disillusioned about their responsibilities.
 Some feel that they are underprepared, doubt their abilities, and even worse, contemplate leaving the profession.
-We want to share these 20 coping skills for new nurses.
-These 20 coping skills for new nurses will help new nurses feel confident and satisfied being part of the nursing profession.
+We want to share these 20 coping strategies for new nurses.
+These 20 coping skills for nurses will help new nurses feel confident and satisfied being part of the nursing profession.

-Being in the healthcare industry isn’t just stressful for the nurse, but also your patent and family members.
-If they lash out at you know that their frustration isn’t geared to you.
-Their stress could be concern for their loved one, financial, or the facility.
+Being in the healthcare industry isn’t just stressful for the nurse, but also for your patient and family members.
+If they lash out at you, know that their frustration isn’t geared to you.
+Their stress could be a concern for their loved ones, finances, or the facility.
 If you are put in this experience remember to first take a deep breath.
 You don’t want to overreact or say anything negative.
-Instead find your floor manager and explain the situation to them.
+Instead, find your floor manager and explain the stressful situation to them.
 Cooler heads will prevail.

-Deep breathing exercises has proven to be an effecting coping skill.
-It will reduce stress, improve your mood, and allow you to not to hold onto things that are out of your control.
+Deep breathing exercises and mindfulness techniques have proven to be effective coping skills.
+Different methods will help reduce workplace stress, improve your mood, and allow you not to hold onto things that are out of your control.
 There are plenty of resources out there to help you properly find deep breathing exercises.
-If nothing more, close your eyes, take inhale for a 5 count, and exhale for a 5 count.
+If nothing more, close your eyes, inhale for a 5 count, and exhale for a 5 count.
 Then repeat.

 Taking breaks is a necessary requirement for people in all industries, especially for nurses.
 As a new nurse, it is important to locate a place where you can escape for a few moments.
 Find a quiet room at your facility or perhaps there is a garden where you can sit and collect your thoughts.
 Finding a quiet place will rejuvenate your mood and allow you to have a successful rest of the day.

-4) 20 coping skills for new nurses: Use a journal to write or draw.
+4) Use a journal to write or draw

 Having a journal is a great form of expression.
 The Wall Street Journal talks about the power of daily writing in a journal.
-If you prefer to draw and express via art that’s find too.
+Writing notes and expressing your frustrations and stressors can definitely help remedy your emotions.
+If you prefer to draw and express via art that’s fine too.
 Everyone has something that works for them.
-The key is to find what works for you to help you remain calm when dealing with stressful situations.
+The key is to find what works for you to help you remain calm when dealing with a stressful situation.

 Mentors help guide us and are there when we need them.
-As a new nurse, find a seasoned nurse that can show you the ropes of the facility will go a long way in coping for new nurses.
-Being a nurse is a stressful job so having someone you can lean on and get you up to speed is critical.
+As a new nurse, finding a seasoned nurse that can show you the ropes of the facility and provide social support will go a long way as you continue developing the best coping strategy for your needs.
+Being a nurse is a stressful job, and ineffective coping can even lead to burnout, emotional exhaustion, and even PTSD in nurses.
+Having someone you can lean on and get you up to speed is critical.